lazeroffmichael/ticktick-py/docs/usage/api.md

 It is important to understand how the local data for your profile is stored and the names that you will interact with in order to access the different features.

-## Logging In

-!!! info
-    A successful login is required.

-!!! success "Initializing Your Session"

-    ``` python
-    from ticktick import api
-    client = api.TickTickClient('username', 'password')  # Enter correct username and password
-    ```

-    Once you have initialized your session, all interactions will occur through the instance, in this case: ```client```

 ##State

 The `state` public member is a dictionary that contains objects linked to your TickTick profile.
 The dictionary is